 While it presents as a most unappetizing color and texture, split pea soup with bacon is quite hearty and delicious.
 Serve it with bread as you’ll want to scoop up every last drop.

 Before I dive into the St. Patrick’s Day themed Holiday Recipe Club post today, I suppose I should tell you how my mom’s surgery went after the dramatic story I told yesterday.
 Agreed?
 I feel like I am dangling something tantalizing in front of you.

 The pre-op business took all of the morning and then the balloon test to make sure they could proceed with the real surgery took a little while longer.
 Surgery didn’t truly begin until mid-afternoon.
 Originally the plan was to cut off the carotid artery as she had enough blood flow without it due to a precious surgery, but the process was causing her to become sick (vagal response) despite all of their efforts.
-Being a life-threatening situation, they went ahead and tried something else which only had a 1% chance of being completed…

 They got it to work!
 The doctor was ecstatic (myself and family included) and said the carotid artery was saved via stent and the aneurysm itself was now filled 95% with coils.
 He may have to go back in to fill the remaining 5%, but we shall see how things go.
 Of course I didn’t have a clue how these coils worked so after my aunt explaining to me what she was told by a nurse, and a little research on the web, it is a platinum coil that causes a clotting reaction to occur within the aneurysm itself and will hopefully eliminate it!
 I even found a little video if you care to watch on YouTube.